Nicola2309/-MS2/README.md

 ### Features to implement in the future

-There are a couple of features I would like to implement in the future to make the map feature even more user friendly.
+There are three of features I would like to implement in the future to make the map feature even more user friendly.
 * Importing infowindows from maps for the locations searched by the user, that now needs to zoom to the actual location to get the infowindow prompted.
 * Show user location on the map - I would like to add this feature so that a user can easily see their location compared to the recomendations.
+* Implement the Distance Matrix API and give the possibility to see, for the user, how distant is a chosen place to another.

 ## Technologies Used